 A high school diploma (official transcript with graduation date required)

-An overall high school GPA of at least a 2.0 (on a 4.0 scale) and a Composite score of at least 19 on the ACT or a Total score of at least 990 on the SAT or an overall GPA of at least 3.0 (on a 4.0 scale) and Composite score of at least 16 on the ACT or a Total score of 880 on the SAT.
+An overall high school GPA of at least a 2.0 (on a 4.0 scale) and a Composite score of at least 19 on the ACT or SAT equivalent or an overall GPA of at least 3.0 (on a 4.0 scale) and Composite score of at least 16 on the ACT or SAT equivalent.

 Admission: Decisions are made on a rolling basis up to two weeks before the semester begins.

 Housing: Assignments are made on a first-come, first served basis.
 Apply as soon as possible after being admitted and submitting your enrollment deposit.

 Financial Aid: Priority is given to early applicants; however, awards are made on a continuous basis.
 The FAFSA becomes available October 1 each year.
 West Virginia residents must complete their FAFSA by March 1 preceding the academic year for consideration for state aid.